pingidentity/pingdirectory-go-client/configurationapi/docs/AddThirdPartyNotificationManagerRequest.md

 ### NewAddThirdPartyNotificationManagerRequest

-`func NewAddThirdPartyNotificationManagerRequest(managerName string, extensionClass string, enabled bool, subscriptionBaseDN string, ) *AddThirdPartyNotificationManagerRequest`
+`func NewAddThirdPartyNotificationManagerRequest(managerName string, schemas []EnumthirdPartyNotificationManagerSchemaUrn, extensionClass string, enabled bool, subscriptionBaseDN string, ) *AddThirdPartyNotificationManagerRequest`

 NewAddThirdPartyNotificationManagerRequest instantiates a new AddThirdPartyNotificationManagerRequest object This constructor will assign default values to properties that have it defined,